awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 ### Before you begin<a name="getting-started-before-you-begin-custom"></a>

-Before you create a , create a resource that you can add as an endpoint to direct traffic to\.
-A endpoint must be a virtual private cloud \(VPC\) subnet, which can include multiple Amazon EC2 instances\.
+Before you create a custom routing accelerator, create a resource that you can add as an endpoint to direct traffic to\.
+A custom routing accelerator endpoint must be a virtual private cloud \(VPC\) subnet, which can include multiple Amazon EC2 instances\.
 For instructions for creating the resources see the following:
 + Create a VPC subnet\.
 For more information, see [ Create and Configure Your VPC](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html) in the *AWS Directory Service Administration Guide*\.
 + Optionally, launch one or more Amazon EC2 instances in your VPC\.
 For more information, see [Create your EC2 resources and launch your EC2 instance](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html) in the *Amazon EC2 User Guide for Linux Instances*\.